Looking for alternatives to Udemy?

 #1 Transaction Fees

-When it comes to the downsides of Teachable their are only a few I want to hit on and the first is transaction fees.
-Teachable charges a transaction fee for each course you sell under the Free and Basic plan.
+Regarding the downsides of Teachable, there are only a few I want to hit on, and the first is transaction fees.
+Teachable charges a transaction fee for each course you sell under the Free and Basic plans.

-This is not to be confused with the credit card processing fees but rather the fee that is collected by Teachable for selling your course.
-If you are in the Professional or Business plan you will not be charged any fees.
+This is not to be confused with the credit card processing fees but rather the fee that Teachable collects for selling your course.
+You will not be charged any fees if you are in the Professional or Business plan.

 Below are the current transaction fee Teachable charges.

-• Basic Plan – 5% of every course that you sell.
-So if you have a $100 course you will pay $5 per course you sell.
+• Basic Plan – 5% off every course that you sell.
+So if you have a $100 course, you will pay $5 per course you sell.

 #2 No Market Place

-The final con to Teachable is that you have no marketplace to sell your course to like Udemy.
-Which means it’ll be up to you to market and sell your courses.
+The final con to Teachable is that you have no marketplace to sell your course, like Udemy.
+It’ll be up to you to market and sell your courses.

 Why Consider Teachable

-Bootstrap.
-If you’re looking to start with almost no money then this may be the way to go.
+This may be the way to go if you’re looking to start with almost no money.
 Teachable offers a free plan that lets you start at no cost.
-This means you don’t have to pay for any video hosting cost or software to run your course business.
+You don’t have to pay for video hosting costs or software to run your course business.

 This means you can start on the cheaper side of things till you get your business up and running and can afford one of the paid plans.

-No Tech Stuff.
-Also if you’re someone who does not want to deal with all the tech stuff like design and setting up course software this may be an option for you as Teachable handles all of these things for you so you can focus on the more important things like creating more courses.
+This may be an option for you as Teachable handles all of these things so you can focus on the more important things like creating more courses.

 #2 Thinkific